Tokenized Treasury Bills for Treasury Yield: The Fund-Share Reality (2026)

 Why it is usually the low-risk option

 The underlying of a tokenized T-bill fund is short-dated US government debt and cash-like instruments inside a regulated fund wrapper with a named manager and custodian (e.g. BUIDL/BENJI).
 That is a well-understood, low-credit-risk asset class, so counterparty and duration risk are lower than most DeFi yield.
-It is the natural "first rung" of a treasury yield strategy — but lower is not zero.
+It is the natural first rung of a treasury yield strategy — but lower is not zero.

 Fund share, not stablecoin